 COURSE REGISTRATION 2014: If you are interested in registering for one of my courses, please read this information here first:Registration Information

-- Arnold, J. E. & Watson, D. G. (in press).
+- Arnold, J. E. & Watson, D. G. (2014 online).
 Synthesizing meaning and processing approaches to prosody: performance matters.
-Language and Cognitive Processes.
+Language, Cognition, and Neuroscience.

 - Arnold, J.E., Kahn, J. & Pancani, G. (2012).
 Audience Design Affects Acoustic Reduction Via Production Facilitation.
 Psychological Bulletin and Review, 19, 505-512.
 VIDEO